dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 That "or transitively" in the first parenthetical is easily overlooked, but is very important.
 Some developers have found themselves encountering this problem not because their applications use `System.Reactive` directly, but because they are using some library that depends on it.
 Many simple and initially plausible-looking solutions proposed to the problem this ADR addresses founder in cases where an application acquires a dependency to Rx.NET transitively, especially when it does so through multiple different references, and to different versions.

+### A note on Target Framework Monikers

+In .NET, components and applications indicate the environments they can run on with a Target Framework Moniker (TFM).
+These are often misunderstood.
+The problem this ADR describes can partly be blamed on a misuse of TFMs.

+TFMs can be very broad.
+A component with a TFM of `netstandard2.0` can run on any .NET runtime that supports .NET Standard 2.0 (e.g., .NET 8.0, or .NET Framework 4.7.2), and does not care which operating system it runs on.
+But TFMs can be a good deal more specific.
+If a component has a TFM of `net6.0-windows10.0.19041`, it requires .NET 6.0 or later (so it won't run on any version of .NET Framework) and will run only on Windows.
+Moreover, and it has indicated a particular Windows API surface area that it was built for.
+That `10.0.19041` is an SDK version number but it corresponds to the May 2020 update to Windows 10 (also known as version 2004, or 20H1).

+A version-specific TFM does not necessarily imply a minimum OS version requirement.
+A component must specify 10.0.19041 if it wants to attempt to use APIs introduced in that version of Windows, but the operative word here is "attempt".
+It's possible to detect failures and fall back to alternative behaviour when the API turns out to be unavailable.
+Thus, a component with a `net6.0-windows10.0.19041` TFM may well be able to run on Windows 10.0.18362.

+Although the OS version part of a TFM does not imply a minimum requirement, the .NET version number does. `net472` components can't run on .NET Framework 4.6. `net6.0` components can't run on `net5.0`.

+The final popular misunderstanding of TFMs is that when a .NET version goes out of support, its corresponding TFM remains supported.
+Often when people see a library with a TFM of, say, `net5.0`, they think the library is defunct because .NET 5.0 went out of support a long time ago.
+That's not necessarily true, because .NET 8.0, the latest version of .NET as I write this, supp.rts running components with a TFM of `net5.0`.
+In fact it supports TFMs all the way back to `netcoreapp1.0`!

 ### The road to the current problem